josvromans/webapps/README.md

 # Desktop Browser Apps

-In this repo you will find a few single page javascript apps.
+In this repository you will find a few single page javascript apps.
 They can be viewed in a browser (preferably on a laptop / desktop) here:

 https://josvromans.github.io/webapps/